cswartzvi/hamilton/examples/LLM_Workflows/scraping_and_chunking/README.md

     for url in urls_from_sitemap[0:max_urls]:
         yield url

-# The previous Hamilton code could live here, or if in another module, Hamilton
+# The previous Apache Hamilton code could live here, or if in another module, Apache Hamilton
 # would stitch the graph together correctly.

 def collect_processed_articles(processed_article: Collect[list]) -> list: